-Many people at Yale are waiting to offer you advice about campus life and your academic and other choices.
+Many people at Yale are eager to offer you advice about acclimating to Yale, campus life, and your academic and other choices.
 It is our hope and expectation that you will take advantage of Yale’s many advising resources.
 Remember that it is in the nature of a liberal arts education to ask questions, and that you have an important role to play in seeking advice.

 Your primary academic adviser is your residential college dean, to whom you may always turn for academic and personal advice.
 The dean lives and has an office in your residential college.
 He or she can answer questions about academic requirements and connect you to other advising resources on campus.
 In addition, your residential college dean oversees your residential college’s advising networks.

 On the first evening of First-Year Orientation, your dean will welcome you at a meeting of all the first-year students in your residential college.
 He or she will give you some recommendations about how best to take advantage of the opening days and course selection period.
 You will also have many occasions to meet with your dean throughout your first year.
 If you have a question to which you cannot find an answer, or if you need advice you cannot find elsewhere, consult your dean.

 Your college adviser is a Yale faculty or staff member affiliated with your residential college who has volunteered to help you acclimate to Yale, navigate university resources, and talk through your academic and extracurricular interests and aspirations.
 Your college adviser works with your residential college dean and first-year counselor as part of a triad of college-based advising.
 Meeting with your adviser will give you the opportunity to become acquainted with a Yale faculty or staff member and, in particular, will help you transition to Yale and to its academic culture, and to connect to campus networks.
 Your adviser may be in a position to answer specific, course-related questions, but faculty in the relevant departments are ordinarily better positioned to answer specific course-related questions (see "Departmental Advising and the Academic Fair," below).